-SECTION 1 Introduction

-Section 1.1 You are currently enrolled in Nascentia Skilled Nursing Facility (HMO ISNP), which is a specialized Medicare Advantage Plan ("Special Needs Plan")
+SECTION 1 Introduction Section 1.1 You are currently enrolled in Nascentia Skilled Nursing Facility (HMO I-SNP) which is a specialized Medicare Advantage Plan (Special Needs Plan)

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Nascentia Skilled Nursing Facility (HMO ISNP).
-Nascentia Skilled Nursing Facility (HMO ISNP) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Nascentia Skilled Nursing Facility (HMO I-SNP).

-Nascentia Skilled Nursing Facility (HMO ISNP) is a specialized Medicare Advantage Plan (a Medicare Advantage "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
-Nascentia Skilled Nursing Facility (HMO ISNP) is designed for people who live in an institution (like a nursing home) and/or live in the community but who need a level of care that is usually provided in a nursing home.
+Nascentia Skilled Nursing Facility (HMO I-SNP) is a specialized Medicare Advantage Plan (a Medicare Advantage Special Needs Plan), which means its benefits are designed for people with special health care needs.
+Nascentia Skilled Nursing Facility (HMO I-SNP) is designed for people who live in an institution (like a nursing home) and/or live in the community but who need a level of care that is usually provided in a nursing home.